cms-jet/JMEDAS/README.md

-# Jet CMS DAS Exercise
+# Jet CMS HATS Exercise
-(also used for the LPC HATS)
+(also used for the LPC CMS DAS)

-## CMS DAS 2020
+## LPC HATS 2020
-<summary>Directions for CMS DAS 2020</summary>
+<summary>Directions for HATS June 2020</summary>

 ### Introduction
-This Hands on Tutorial Session (HATS) is intended to provide you with basic familiarity with jet energy corrections (JEC) as they relate to CMS.
+This Hands on Advanced Tutorial Session (HATS) is intended to provide you with basic familiarity with jet energy corrections (JEC) as they relate to CMS.
 Pretty much all analyses which use jets will need to make use of JECs in some way.
 Additionally, analyes will probably use the systematic uncertainties for those corrections as well as the jet energy resolution (JER) scale factors and their uncertainties.
 A general description of the JEC and JER will be provided, as well as several example of how to apply these corrections/scale factors.

 More details about pileup and its removal from jets will be given as pileup presents a large issue for current and future analyses.
 There are several ways to mitigate the effects of pileup and this tutorial will cover the most common of those methods.